The Impact of Shocks on the Vertical Structure of Eccentric Disks: Results

 \subsection{Dependence on the initial thickness}

-Figure~\ref{fig:e_L_rapo} portrays the joint dependence of the shocks' strength on $e$ and $h/r$, showing both the fractional mass of shocked gas and the ratio of the increase in $e_{\rm tot}$ to $e_b$ for all the disk models we considered.
-Compared to the thickest disk models, the shocks created in the thinner models are relatively weak.
+Figure~\ref{fig:e_L_rapo} portrays the joint dependence of the shocks' strength on $e$ and $h/r$.
+Compared to the thickest disk models, the shocks created in the thinner models are relatively weak when $e \leq 0.7$.
 Almost no gas is shocked in the two thinner disk models for $e=0.5$ and $0.7$, but a substantial mass-fraction is shocked for all $e > 0.6$ for the thickest model, \textbf{H01}.
-On the other hand, for $e=0.9$, the shocked mass-fraction is significant even in \textbf{H001} ($\simeq 42\%$ of the initial total mass), but it increases further with greater intrinsic disk thickness.
+On the other hand, for $e=0.9$, the shocked mass-fraction is significant even in \textbf{H001}---$\simeq 42\%$ of the initial total mass---and increases further with greater intrinsic disk thickness.
 Thus, the importance of these shocks is quite sensitive to $h/r$ for eccentricities $\lesssim 0.8$, but for $e \geq 0.9$, the dependence on $h/r$ is weaker.

-The amount of energy given to the shocked mass in each orbit is, in rough terms, proportional to the energy contained in the column.
-This is not a particularly surprising result, given that the maximum kinetic energy falling mass in the column can achieve is comparable to the column energy, making this the maximum energy available for dissipation.
-This scaling could, in principle, imply exponential growth of the column energy, and therefore in its vertical extent.
-However, this growth is curtailed by energy lost to the column in expelled gas.
+It therefore appears that, for $e \gtrsim 0.8$, there is no particular barrier preventing even those disks created in a very thin configuration from rapidly heating up to the limit-cycle state found in the \textbf{H01} simulations.
+On the other hand, the very small gas mass fractions shocked during the first orbit for smaller values of $e$ and initial $h/r \leq 0.03$ suggest that even if these cases have a long-term evolution, they will remain nearly-adiabatic (i.e., following limit-cycles similar to those of the low-eccentricity \textbf{H01} cases) for a great many orbits.